office of international programs

 BC in London

 *Please note: BC in London programs are competitive, places are limited, and there are no waiting lists.
 Due to the high volume of student applicants, selected applicants typically have a GPA higher than the minimum GPA listed on the program page.
 Students are encouraged to research a second, less competitive program.
 Students interested in applying for a competitive program are strongly recommended to meet with the Program Manager for Great Britain.
-Most competitive programs have an early deadline (December 15).

 |BC in London: King's College|